saimanoj75/saimanoj75kumar/projects/First-Commit.md

 # All dates must be YYYY-MM-DD format!
 date:
 labels:
-  - Javascript
-  - Meteor
+  - HTML
-  - MongoDB
+  - CSS
   - GitHub
+  - Gatsby
+  - Netlify
 summary: A fun workshop to help students learn Git and GitHub.
 Originally created by @haxzie and remixed by Me!
 Leave a star if you like ✨.
 ---